CLIxIndia-Dev/qbank-lite/docs/assessment.md

         the specific "blank" that the choices are being submitted for.

 returns:
-  - the updated `Item` JSON object.
+  - the updated `Item` object.
 For convenience, wrong answers are also included in the response.

 ### ItemsList